onurdegerli/onurdegerli/README.md

 As a developer, I pasinate to solve offline problems in online world.

 - 👨🏻‍💻 I’m currently working [@Boozt](https://www.boozt.com/)
-- 🚀 I’m currently learning Golang and mobile app development with React Native
+- 🚀 I’m currently experiencing Nodejs and Typescript with a project.
 - 📫 How to reach me: onurdegerli@gmail.com
 - 📝 [Resume](onurdegerli/onurdegerli/blob/master/your-next-senior-developer-cv.pdf)